Fellowship in Child & Adolescent Psychiatry at Zucker Hillside Hospital

 - Dean’s letter

-- Three (3) letters of recommendation, including one from your current program director.
+- Three (3) letters of recommendation, including one from your current program director, along with a training verification form.

 Richard Randall Pleak, MD